Bali Map: Where Is Bali Island & Indonesia Located On The World Map?

 Bali Indonesia Map

-Lastly, here’s a close-up Bali island map.
+Lastly, here’s a close-up Bali island map for tourists.

 This is a complete island map showing the main regions and important locations of Bali.

 Most tourism in Bali is concentrated in the lower half of the island, especially in the panhandle at the bottom.

 The island of Bali is divided into 8 regencies and 1 city (Denpasar).